-Blonde Greet is an experienced, but kind hearted, prostitute in the Red Light District of Amsterdam.
-Her friend and also whore Nel lives on the second floor of her house, and is ...
+Blonde Greet is an experienced, but kindhearted, prostitute in the Red Light District of Amsterdam.
+Her friend, and also a whore, Nel lives on the second floor of her house, and is ...

 Claudio Carvalho, Rio de Janeiro, Brazil

 1 of 13 people found this review helpful.

 Was this review helpful to you?